labrador-kennel/core/README.md

 This command will copy over the `/public/*`, '/config/*' and `/init.php` files from Labrador's root directory structure into the directory that the command was executed.
 Included with this is setting up the included LabradorGuide to be available.
 This is a built-in documentation that you can access through your browser and learn all kinds of intricate details on how Labrador works.
 This is also a safe command; if the file already exists the copy or creation will be aborted and your existing code stays intact.

 If you don't want to use the automated method, and really why wouldn't you?, you'll need to manually setup the following directory structure yourself.
-This is the absolute bare minimum you'll need to get Labrador properly executing your requests.
-This will not setup the LabradorGuide and requires you to properly
+This is the **absolute bare minimum you'll need** to get Labrador properly executing your requests.
+This will not setup the LabradorGuide and requires you to properly wire up the Labrador\Application.

 ```plain
 /public             # your webroot, all publicly accessible files should be stored here (i.e. css, js, images)